JustBlayy/Better-Power-Grid-Script-for-Space-Engineers-Vanilla-Survial/README.md

-# ⚠️ Welcome to the Un-Tested Branch of BPG-SE
+# ⚡ Welcome to the Re-Work Branch of BPG-SE

-Where the bugs roam free and the code is still finding itself.
-This is the place to download and try experimental versions of the BetterPowerGrid for Space Engineers script.
+Where legacy code is restructured, logic is refactored, and better things are built.

+This branch represents a complete overhaul of the Better Power Grid script for Space Engineers.
+Unlike the Un-Tested branch, which contains raw experimental features, the Re-Work branch focuses on refining core logic, improving performance, and preparing for stable releases — though stability is still not guaranteed.

-🚧 Note: This script is in development — it may not run correctly, or at all.
-Use at your own risk!
+🚧 Warning: This branch is a work-in-progress.
+Features may be incomplete, broken, or behave unpredictably.
+Use with caution.
----

-## Current features still in development

-- The minimum required power to run all **working power Consumers** on the same grid **connected** sub-grids.
 -